ContextMapper/contextmapper.github.io/_docs/generators/mdsl.md

 </div>

 ## MDSL Support
+The current version of our MDSL generator is compatible with the MDSL version _v1.0_.
 For further questions regarding [MDSL](https://socadk.github.io/MDSL/) please visit the website [https://socadk.github.io/MDSL](https://socadk.github.io/MDSL) or contact Olaf Zimmermann.